-The school district may exempt students in grade three (3) who demonstrate a continued deficiency in ready from mandatory retention for good cause.
-If a student does not meet the requirements for promotion, but has already been retained the maximum number of times or has individual circumstances indicating that retention would not be in his/her best interest, the student may be considered for grade assignment for "Good Cause" on an individual basis. (§ 1008.25 (6), F.S.)
-Good Cause exemptions are limited to the following for third grade students:
+The school district may exempt students in Grade Three (3) who demonstrate a continued deficiency in reading from mandatory retention for good cause.
+If a student does not meet the requirements for promotion, but has already been retained the maximum number of times or has individual circumstances indicating that retention would not be in the student's best interest, the student may be considered for grade assignment for "Good Cause" on an individual basis. (§ 1008.25 (6), F.S.)
+Good Cause exemptions are limited to the following for Third Grade students:

-1. ELL students who have had less than two (2) years of instruction in an English for Speakers of Other Languages program based on the initial date of entry into a school in the United States.

-- 2. Students with disabilities whose Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of State Board of Education Rule. - 3.
+- 1. ELL students who have had less than two (2) years of instruction in an English for Speakers of Other Languages program based on the initial date of entry into a school in the United States. - 2.
+Students with disabilities whose Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate and is consistent with the requirements of State Board of Education Rule. - 3.
 Students who demonstrate an acceptable level of performance on an alternative standardized Reading or English Language Arts assessment approved by the State Board of Education. - 4.
-Students who demonstrate, through a student portfolio, that he/she is performing at least a Level 2 on the statewide standardized English Language Arts assessment. - 5.
-Students with disabilities who participate in the statewide standardized English Language Arts assessment and who have an IEP or a § 504 plan that reflects the student has received intensive instruction in reading for more than two (2) years but still demonstrate a deficiency in reading and were previously retained in kindergarten, grade 1, grade 2 or grade 3. - 6.
-Students who have received the intensive remediation in reading for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in kindergarten, grade 1, grade 2 or grade 3 for a total of two (2) years.
-A student may not be retained more than once in grade 3. (§ 1008.25(6)5, F.S.) - 7.
-Students who have received intensive remediation in reading two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in kindergarten, grade 1, grade 2, or grade 3 for a total of two (2) years.
-A student may not be retained more than once in grade 3.
+Students who demonstrate, through a student portfolio, performance of at least a Level 2 on the statewide standardized English Language Arts assessment. - 5.
+Students with disabilities who participate in the statewide standardized English Language Arts assessment and who have an IEP or a § 504 plan that reflects the student has received intensive instruction in reading for more than two (2) years but still demonstrate a deficiency in reading and were previously retained in Kindergarten, Grade 1, Grade 2 or Grade 3. - Students who have received the intensive remediation in reading for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in Kindergarten, Grade 1, Grade 2 or Grade 3 for a total of two (2) years.
+A student may not be retained more than once in Grade 3. (§ 1008.25(6)5, F.S.) - 7.
 Intensive instruction for students so promoted must include an altered instructional day that includes specialized diagnostic information and specific reading strategies for each student.